peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-28 All Cats Are Grey.md

 	- No knights or Paladins of the Weeping Lady or Nuns of Reverence that they saw last time
 - Mabel suggests that they find the water where the dragon was, and Hymn ponders if they should explore the area they didn't explore last time
 - Sniff senses a portal to the north
-	- Mabel pulls out a bag of bones, throws them in the air, casts Augury, asks if it's a good idea to go towards the portal and gets Weal and Woe
+	- Mabel pulls out a bag of bones, throws them in the air, casts Augury, asks if it's a good idea to go towards the portal, and gets Weal and Woe
 - Mabel says she doesn't have Divination prepared, and Hymn says they're done with gods
 - Party goes through the long tunnel to another quiet part of the temple where they only hear the water
 	- Hymn sends their imp down to the water to see if there's anything weird about it, and it's clear and beautiful.
 The imp takes a sip and finds that it's delicious